 Observe the Student Code of Conduct

 Plagiarism, cheating and other violations of ethical student behavior have no place in a learning community.
 Violators of the student code of conduct should expect to be treated accordingly.
-Specific policies are spelled out in the Student Handbook.

 Asking Questions or Getting Help